amberframework/quartz-mailer/README.md

 end
 ```

-To delivery a new email:
+To deliver a new email:
 ```crystal
 WelcomeMailer.new(name, email).deliver
 ```